o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

 Indicates the current version number of the material type.
 Any materials created with this material type will save this value in their [`materialTypeVersion`](material-file-spec/#materialtypeversion-optional) field.

 ## **versionUpdates**
-Provides backward compatibility for .material files that reference an older version of this .materialtype.
+Provides backward compatibility for `.material` files that reference an older version of this `.materialtype`.
 This section includes a list of update steps that can update material data from one version to the next.
-Whenever the author makes a layout-breaking change to the material type such as renaming a property, they can increment the `version` number (see above) and provide a new version update description here.
-Then any system that loads the old .material file can automatically upgrade it to be compatible with the latest material type.
+Whenever the author makes a change to the material type that would break existing materials (such as renaming a property) they can increment the `version` number (see above) and provide a new version update description here.
+Then, any system that loads the old .material file can automatically upgrade it to be compatible with the latest material type.

 {{< note >}}
 To upgrade the *.material* source file to match the latest version of the material type, simply open it in the Material Editor and then save.